questions

 New partners.
 Stop after Act II if the questions start to feel too intense.
 Intimacy isn’t a race.
 The last set will be waiting when your foundation feels ready.

 Long-term relationships.
-Spread the prompts across three evenings and pair each act with a micro-ritual: take a walk, cook a favorite meal, or revisit old photos.
+Spread the questions across three evenings and pair each act with a micro-ritual: take a walk, cook a favorite meal, or revisit old photos.
 Turn Act III into a planning session for the next quarter or anniversary trip.

 Long-distance couples.
 Use video chat with cameras at eye level, and open a shared document so you can capture answers in real time.
-Mail each other the reflection afterward - handwritten letters count as storytelling too.
+Mail each other the reflection afterward.
+Handwritten letters count as storytelling too.

 Parents and adult children.
 Rephrase romantic language into “support” or “belonging.”
 Use question 21 (“What roles do love and affection play in your life?”) to explore how affection looked in different generations.
 Pair with Questions to Ask Your Mom About Life Before Kids or the new blog 36 Questions to Fall in Love for context.